Diamond Lake (Oregon): Fish

 Although rainbow trout are not native to Diamond Lake because the lake lacks the required spawning habitat, large populations of aquatic insects make it ideal for fish.
 After treating the lake to remove rough fish in 1954, the Oregon Department of Fish and Wildlife (ODFW) stocked the lake with a Canadian strain of rainbow trout and later added local strains in about 1970.
 Stocked trout grew rapidly in the lake, and before other species began competing successfully with trout, anglers caught 10 lb rainbows regularly, and the average catch weighed more than 1 lb.
 However, in 1992 a non-native species, tui chub, was detected in the lake.
 These fish, illegally introduced to the lake, quickly multiplied and negatively affected the sport fishery.
 The water became murky, the insect population dropped dramatically, and the trout population declined.

 To eliminate the unwanted fish, the ODFW poisoned Diamond Lake with rotenone in 2006.
 This killed 95 million tui chub, and the lake became free of them.
 By 2007 dramatic improvements were noted in water clarity, insect populations, and the trout catch.
 The ODFW has captured golden shiners, another invasive species of bait fish illegally introduced to the lake.
 Although shiners are less successful than tui chubs at multiplying in Diamond Lake, the ODFW works to remove them and to discourage more from being added.

 In January 2016, Oregon revealed their plan to release up to 25,000 fish-eating tiger trout into the lake after the appearance of a single tui chub in an effort to prevent it from, once again, harming the lake.
 The tui chub found in October was 4 years old which means that it was not there for the 2006 elimination.
 Scientist are unsure of the origins of the single tui chub.

+Brown trout were also stocked into Diamond Lake beginning in 2018 to help increase predation on invasive tui chub and golden shiners.
+While anglers are permitted to harvest rainbow trout from the lake, retention of tiger trout and brown trout is strictly prohibited as of 2025.